-2015 nutrient samples were processed on board and have been incorporated into the hydrographic files.
-Data will be uploaded to the database in the winter.
-Chlorophyll samples (N > 400) were collected and are stored in a freezer in Seattle.
-Chlorophyll samples were analyzed in January/February and our new contractor will help upload these data into the database and produce figures describing the distribution and concentration of chlorophyll a across the region.
+2016 nutrient samples were processed on board the F/V Aquila and have been incorporated into the hydrographic files.
+Data were uploaded to the PMEL database.
+Chlorophyll samples (N = 423) were collected and are stored in a freezer in Seattle.
+Chlorophyll samples will be analyzed in January/February and our new contractor will help upload these data into the database and produce figures describing the distribution and concentration of chlorophyll a across the region.